State Health Officials Announce First Human Case of West Nile Virus in Massachusetts

 Residents urged to take precautions to avoid mosquito bites

 BOSTON — The Massachusetts Department of Public Health (DPH) today announced the first human case of West Nile virus (WNV) in the state this year.
-The patient is a resident of Middlesex County in his 60’s who was diagnosed with WNV by testing completed today by the Hinton State Laboratory Institute.
-The patient remains hospitalized, but is recovering.
+The patient is a resident of Middlesex County in his 40’s who was diagnosed with WNV by testing completed today by the State Public Health Laboratory.
+The patient remains hospitalized.

 DPH is conducting an epidemiological investigation to determine where the man was most likely exposed to infected mosquitoes.
 Assessment of WNV risk areas will depend on the findings of this investigation.

-“We’re in our peak season for possible West Nile virus human infection,” said DPH State Public Health Veterinarian Dr. Catherine Brown.
-“We need to continue to take steps to protect ourselves against mosquito bites by using insect repellant, covering up, and reducing outdoor activities at dusk and after nightfall when mosquitoes are at their most active.”
+“Massachusetts is in peak season for possible West Nile virus infection for human infections,” said DPH State Public Health Veterinarian Dr. Catherine Brown.
+“We need to continue to take steps to protect ourselves against mosquito bites: use insect repellant, cover up, and reduce outdoor activities at dusk and after nightfall when mosquitoes are at their most active.”

-In 2013, eight cases of WNV were detected in Massachusetts residents.
+In 2014, there were six human cases of WNV infection identified in Massachusetts.
+WNV is usually transmitted to humans through the bite of an infected mosquito.
 While WNV can infect people of all ages, people over the age of 50 are at higher risk for severe disease.
-WNV is usually transmitted to humans through the bite of an infected mosquito.
 Most people infected with WNV will have no symptoms.
 When present, WNV symptoms tend to include fever and flu-like illness.
 In rare cases, more severe illness can occur.

 People have an important role to play in protecting themselves and their loved ones from illnesses caused by mosquitoes.